Meet The Team

 “The farm is as much therapy and support for me as it is for the families and children we work with.
 I like to think of the children as ‘my children’ and have a deep sense of commitment to doing what is best for them.

 In my younger years, I served as a police officer in London and the counties.
 Once my daughter was born, I was attracted to a nicer life in the country and ended up here in North Devon.
-Social care, and in particular children’s social care, has always been a passion of mine, and my own daughter has hemiplegic cerebral palsy and is undergoing assessment for autism and ADHD.
+Social care, and in particular children’s social care, has always been a passion of mine, and my own daughter has hemiplegic cerebral palsy and is undergoing assessment for ADHD.

 Services, provisions, and support for families simply felt right from the start and I dreamt of making the farm a hub of support, calm and positivity.